ph-long/a5-spotify-react/readme.txt

 5. Did you add a bonus feature to your submission?
 If so, what is it and how should we see it?
 Nope

+6. Explaining features
+    Communication with the Webserver: We communicated with the webserver in the ./client/data/Service.ts file.

+    Spotify Browser Home Page: The Spotify Browser Home page was implemented in the ./client/component/Home.js with the search and about components in ./client/component/About.js and ./client/component/Search.js.

+    Spotify Browser Artist Page: The Spotify Browser Artist page was implemented in the ./client/component/ArtistPage.js with the Carousel component in the ./client/component/CarouselComponent.js.

+    Spotify Browser Album Page: The Spotify Browser Album page was implemented in the ./client/component/AlbumPage.js with the TrackList component in the ./client/component/TraackList.js.

+    Spotify Browser Track Page: The Spotify Browser Track page was implemented in the ./client/component/TrackPage.js with the Thermometer component in the ./client/component/Thermometer.js.

-6. Is there anything special we need to know in order to run your code? cd into client and webserver folders run npm install for both folders to install dependencies and node_modules folders use npm start on client folder to run client use npm start on webserver folder to run server
+7. Is there anything special we need to know in order to run your code? cd into client and webserver folders run npm install for both folders to install dependencies and node_modules folders add client_secret.json file with a Spotify token to the webserver folder and a new tokens.json use npm start on client folder to run client use npm start on webserver folder to run server